hyperwatch/useragent/docs/API.md

 const agent = useragent.parse(req.headers['user-agent']);
 ```

-The parse method returns a `Agent` instance which contains all details about the
+The parse method returns an `Agent` instance that contains all details about the
 user agent.
 See the Agent section of the API documentation for the available
 methods.

 ### useragent.fromJSON(obj);

-Transforms the JSON representation of a `Agent` instance back in to a working
+Transforms the JSON representation of an `Agent` instance back in to a working
 `Agent` instance

 ```js